Michael Alford: War Artist

 Michael subsequently donated the Afghan Sketchbook to the Grenadier Guards for use in their fundraising in support of wounded soldiers and their families.
 Individual prints from the sketchbook can be ordered through the Grenadier Guards’ website.
 All proceeds go to charity.

 2013 saw Michael returning to Helmand Province, this time with the 1st Mechanized Brigade.
 The commission included a large painting for Brigade headquarters at Tidworth, Wiltshire, commemorating participation in one of the final operations of the Afghan conflict.
 A second large oil painting was subsequently commission by the Household Cavalry for their headquarters at Combermere Barrack, Windsor.

 Michael also produced a second series of sketches and oil paintings from his second tour.
 One of these paintings, Patrol at Pan Kalay Police Station, was purchased for the collection of the National Army Museum in 2016.

 Michael was commissioned by the military for a third time in 2016.
 He accompanied 1 Rifles on their mission to train Kurdish forces in Northern Iraq prior to their campaign to retake Mosul from Islamic State.

-Nash began humbly as one of these—but he ended up as one of the most prominent and outspoken official war artists in Britain, leaving behind a legacy that continues to exert a powerful influence on war artists like Michael Alford today.
+Nash began as one of these.
+He ended up as one of the most prominent and outspoken official war artists in Britain, serving in both World Wars and leaving behind him a legacy that continues to exert a powerful influence on contemporary war artists like Michael Alford.
+Read more